great-expectations/great_expectations/docs/guides/setup/installation/local.md

   ]}>
 <TabItem value="pip">

-Once you have confirmed that Python 3 is installed locally, you can create a virutal environment with venv.
+Once you have confirmed that Python 3 is installed locally, you can create a virtual environment with venv.

 <details>
 <summary>Python Virtual Environments</summary>